 - Freshly ground black pepper

-1 Remove roast from the refrigerator, loosely wrapped, 3 hours before cooking.
-Roasts should always be brought close to room temperature first, before they go in the oven.
+1 Remove the beef roast from the refrigerator 3 hours before you start to cook it.
+Sprinkle it with salt all over and let it sit, loosely wrapped in the butcher paper.
+Roasts should be brought close to room temperature before they go into the oven, to ensure more even cooking.

-4 After 15 minutes on 500°F, reduce the heat to 325°F. To figure out the total cooking time, allow about 13-15 minutes per pound for rare and 15-17 minutes per pound for medium rare.
-The actual cooking time will depend on the shape of the roast and your particular oven.
+5 After browning the roast at a 500°F temperature in the oven for 15 minutes, reduce the oven temperature to 325°F. To figure out the total cooking time, allow about 13-15 minutes per pound for rare and 15-17 minutes per pound for medium rare.
+The actual cooking time will depend on the shape of the roast, how chilled your roast still is when it goes into the oven, and your particular oven.
 A flatter roast will cook more quickly than a thicker one.
-So make sure to use a meat thermometer.
-(I recommend this remote ChefAlarm thermometer.)
-This is not a roast to "wing it".
-Error on the rare side.
+There are so many variables involved that affect cooking time, this is why you should use a meat thermometer.
+A prime rib roast is too expensive to "wing it".
+Error on the rare side, you can always put the roast back in the oven to cook it more if it is too rare for your taste.

-Check the temperature of the roast using a meat thermometer a half hour before you expect the roast to be done.
+Check the temperature of the roast using a meat thermometer 30 to 45 minutes before you expect the roast to be done.
 For example, with a 10 pound roast, you would expect 2 1/2 hours of total cooking time (15 minutes at 500° and 2 1/4 hours at 325°).
-In this case, check after 2 hours of total cooking time, or 1 hour 45 minutes after you lowered the oven temp to 325°.
+In this case, check after 1 hour 45 minutes of total cooking time, or 1 hour 30 minutes after you lowered the oven temp to 325°.
+(A benefit of using a remote thermometer is that you don't have to keep checking the roast, you'll be able to see exactly what the temperature is by looking at the thermometer outside of the oven.)

-Once the roast has reached the desired internal temperature, remove it from oven and let rest 20 minutes, covered with aluminum foil, before carving.
-The roast will continue to cook while it is resting.
+Once the roast has reached the temperature you want, remove it from the oven and place it on a carving board.
+Cover it with foil and let it rest for 30 minutes before carving.
+The internal temperature of the roast will continue to rise while the roast is resting.

-5 With a knife or scissors, cut the strings which attach the meat to the bones.
-Remove the bones (save for making stock for soup.
+6 Cut away the strings that were used to hold the roast to the rack of rib bones.
+Remove the bones (you can save them to make stock for soup if you want.)
 Then, using a sharp carving knife, slice meat across the grain for serving, making the slices about 1/4-1/2 inch thick.

 To make the gravy, remove the roast from the pan.
 Place pan on stove on medium high heat.
 Pour off all but 2 tablespoons of the drippings to a separate container.
 Into the 2 tablespoons of drippings in the pan stir in 1 to 2 tablespoons of flour.
 Stir with a wire whisk until the flour has thickened and the gravy is smooth.
 Continue to cook slowly and stir constantly.
 Slowly add back the previously removed drippings (remove some of the fat beforehand if there is a lot of fat).
 In addition add either water, milk, stock, cream or beer to the gravy, enough to make 1 cup.
 Season the gravy with salt and pepper and herbs.
 (See also How to Make Gravy.)